mozilla/experimenter/README.md

 In development you may wish to approve or reject changes to experiments as if they were on Remote Settings.
 You can do so here: `http://localhost:8888/v1/admin/`

-There are three accounts you can log into Kinto with depending on what you want to do:
+There are three accounts you can log into Remote Settings with depending on what you want to do:

 - `admin` / `admin` - This account has permission to view and edit all of the collections.
 - `experimenter` / `experimenter` - This account is used by Experimenter to push its changes to Remote Settings and mark them for review.